What does “Fit Quality” or "Result Confidence" mean within FoCal calibration results?

 Excellent fit quality with the orange line closely matching up with the validated plotted points.

 The lens profile graph provides other useful information, for example you can get an idea of focus consistency by looking at the groupings of test images at the same AF adjustment value.
-As you calibrate different lenses and become more familiar with using FoCal you'll get a feel for how the graph is used within Focal to calculate focus adjustments.
+As you calibrate different lenses and become more familiar using FoCal you'll get a feel for how the graph is used within Focal to calculate focus adjustments.